CSR FAQ

 How do I verify the signature on a CSR?

-Our online CSR Decoder will verify the signature on a CSR.
+Our CSR Decoder will verify the signature on a CSR.
 Alternatively you can use the following OpenSSL command:

 openssl req -in server.csr -noout -text -verify